RocketLeagueMapmaking/RL-docs/docs/guide/udk/09_game_items.md

 ## Pylon_Soccar_TA

-The Pylon is an object which Rocket League needst to detect to say that this is a playable map.
+The Pylon is an object which Rocket League needs to detect that this is a playable map.
 Without it, you will not be able to spawn a game ball, and a number of other features such as automatic team coloration on the map will likely not happen.

 ![alt text](../../.vuepress/public/images/image102.png)